Sales Training - 5 of The Stupidest Questions to Ask Retail Shoppers

 According to McKinsey, however, despite the relentless onslaught of online retailers, 85% of transactions are still expected to be done in a brick-and-mortar store well into 2025.

-Since that’s the case, it would be good to stop looking at omnichannel and online retailers as the real foes of a brick-and-mortar store and confront the real ones…
+Since that’s the case, it would be good to stop seeing omnichannel and online retailers as the real foes of brick-and-mortar stores and confront the real ones…

 Most retailers don’t make us feel comfortable enough to buy from them.

-Usually, this is due to a complete lack of or poor sales training allowing employees to speak before thinking.
+Usually, this is due to a complete lack of or poor sales training, which allows employees to speak before thinking.
 To help improve conversions, you must give sales training to retail staff.
 Part of that is knowing what not to say.

 Here are the five stupid questions never to ask your shoppers: